-Following the meandering Colorado River, the westbound Rio Grande Zephyr passes through Yarmony.
-Colorado.
+Reflected in the Colorado River, the westbound Rio Grande Zephyr passes through scenic Debeque Canyon, Colorado.